Lützerath: Occupation

+The RWE AG agreed to mine around 280 million tonnes less lignite than previously planned.

+The protests became larger, with another camp setting up in Keyenberg.
+Ende Gelände supported the protests.

+Following the French tactic of Zone to Defend, the occupiers declared Lützerath to be ZAD Rhineland and organised a festival under the slogan "Alle Dörfer BLEIBEN!"
+(All villages remain!) in November 2021.

 Eviction

-The Heinsberg court issued an order permitting evictions from Lützerath from 10 January 2023 onwards and banned people from going there.
+The Heinsberg county administration issued an order permitting evictions from Lützerath from 10 January 2023 onwards and banned people from going there.

 Initially, activists confronted the police and drove them back.
 ZDF estimated there were 2,000 protestors planning to resist the eviction and aiming to prevent the police from accessing the site.

+Franciscan friar Loïc Schneider drew attention online for impeding police officers, leading to descriptions of him as a "mud wizard" for the traditional friar's habit he wore.
+Schneider would eventually be sentenced to 140 days of imprisonment and a 4,200 Euro fine.

 Climate activist Luisa Neubauer and the head of the Earth System Analysis at the Potsdam Institute for Climate Impact Research both condemned the eviction.
-On 17 January 2023, climate activist Greta Thunberg was arrested by German police while participating in a protest against demolishing the town for a coal mine expansion.
+On 17 January 2023, climate activist Greta Thunberg was arrested by German police while participating in a protest against demolishing Lützerath for the Garzweiler surface mine expansion.

 The eviction of the village was mostly carried out by 21 January 2023.